thomas-fung/mpcmp/README.md

 ## Usage

-A reference manual is available at [thomas-fung.github.io/mpcmp](https://thomas-fung.github.io/mpcmp/)
+A reference manual and some examples are available at [thomas-fung.github.io/mpcmp](https://thomas-fung.github.io/mpcmp/)

 ## Citation